matfire/Portfolio/src/content/projects/vivi.md

 ## The Server

 The server is the brain of the whole project; it collects all the information from the deployed routers, sends them to the different clients, retrieves the clients' actions and dispatches instructions accordingly.
 It all works from inside a Docker stack (docker compose), including a reverse proxy and ssl management using [Traefik](https://traefik.io/traefik/).
-The API is built using [NestJS](https://github.com/nestjs/nest)
+The API is built using [NestJS](https://github.com/nestjs/nest) and sends data using GraphQL (HTTP and Websockets for realtime information).

 ### How